lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 </div>

+---

-### Upload the Function Code with Visual Studio Code
+## Upload the Function Code with Visual Studio Code

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

 ![](/img/MISP/AzureFunctionsVSCode.png)

-3. Clone this repo and open the folder in Visual Studio Code.
+3. Clone [this repo (link will update once PR is merged)](https://github.com/infernuxmonster/misp2sentinel) and open the folder in Visual Studio Code.
 3. If required, make changes to `config.py` - this will mainly consist of updating the filter and lifetime of the IOCs.
    - The parameters for the filter object can be found [here](https://buildmedia.readthedocs.org/media/pdf/pymisp/latest/pymisp.pdf) on page 34 and onward.
 4. Right click on the folder called `Azure Function` and select *Deploy to Function App...*